-Compression clothing has witnessed a rise in popularity in recent years due to athletes, sportspeople, and television stars who are increasingly often seen wearing it.
+Compression clothing has witnessed a rise in popularity recently due to athletes, sportspeople, and television stars who are increasingly often seen wearing it.
 Questions and rumors swarm about this hot new product, as they do about every trendy new product.

 Compression gear is designed to improve your performance, prevent muscle tiredness, reduce muscle soreness and injuries, and recover more quickly to push your limitations to the next level.

 But there are certain questions and myths doubting compression clothing.
-How true are these internet myths about compression clothing?
+To what extent are these internet myths about compression clothing accurate?
 Here are the top 10 myths we thought to clear out for you:

-#10 Compression socks should only be used by those who need them for medical reasons.
+#10 Compression socks should exclusively be used by those who need them for medical reasons.

 No!
 To benefit from compression gears, you don't need to have illnesses like arthritis or tendonitis to use them.
 You don't need to have cold hands or some similar medical condition before buying and wearing compression clothing.

 You may use them to improve blood flow and to keep your body in peak condition.
 There's no need to wait until something worsens before taking action.
-In many cases, sickness and suffering decline because a symptom was not addressed as soon as it arose.
+Often, sickness and suffering decline because a symptom was not addressed as soon as it arose.

-#9 Compression Clothing drain more energy from the wearer.
+#9 Compression clothing drains more energy from the wearer.

 Compression clothing gives you greater body control, making you feel like you're gaining strength and stability due to the imposed pressure.
 It is easier to keep the muscles in place.
 When you run, your muscles don't vibrate, so you use less energy.
 Focusing on what you are doing instead of maintaining your body means you have more power to perform things like running for a longer time.